The property company dismissed an employee this week over comments that were publicly directed to columnist Clementine Ford.

-Kathryn Dent, director at People + Culture Strategies, explained that employers can justifiably take disciplinary action against an employee over after-hours behaviour.
+Speaking to HC, Kathryn Dent, director at People + Culture Strategies, explained that employers can justifiably take disciplinary action against an employee over after-hours behaviour.

 “These days, with constant access to social media, out of hours conduct can ‘go viral’ and attract a wider range of adverse publicity for both the employee and potentially an employer,” Dent explained.

-that there have been many FWC decisions recently where after hours conduct – particularly where they are social media-related – were justly used as the basis of disciplinary action and dismissal.
+She told HC that there have been many FWC decisions recently where after hours conduct – particularly where they are social media-related – were justly used as the basis of disciplinary action and dismissal.

 “It comes down to after-hours conduct being an extension of workplace behaviour, which has been enabled by technological advancements, both in terms of what employees do and how they may be captured,” she explained.

 “If the behaviour does bring the employer into disrepute by people being able to connect the employee with the company, the employer is likely to be able to take action.”

 She added that this is why it is important for employers to ensure that their contracts and any employment policies reflect whether or not after-hours behaviour is something which may warrant disciplinary action or dismissal.

 “Often social media policies include this; it gives the employer the right to discipline or dismiss the employee,” Dent said.